rbdgt/Filterbankv1.5/readme.txt

 Thanks to AZ for making the switch I used as a base to create the switch in the Filterbank Manager GUI. – bji.yukihotaru.com

 CONTACT ME
-Let me know what you think of this program… www.couvertsmusic.com // robin@couvertsmusic.com
+Let me know what you think of this little tool… www.couvertsmusic.com // robin@couvertsmusic.com